The Square Of The Invisible Monument

 Can I buy tickets online?

-As the square is a public space, tickets are not required for entry.
-However, check the official website for any special events that may require tickets.
+Entry to the square is free, so there are no tickets to purchase.
+Check the official website for any special events that may require registration.

 Are there restrooms and cafes?